axeluhl/sailing-analytics/wiki/howto.md

 The script `/home/gollum/wiki/serve.sh` can be executed to either start or restart the process being responsible for this wiki.
 The process is a Ruby webserver (Rack) that uses the handler defined in `/home/gollum/wiki/app.rb`.
 This handler embeds Gollum wiki software into Rack and also makes sure that only authenticated access is possible (see `/home/gollum/wiki/users.yml`).

+### Making websites public
+Accessing this wiki is normally only allowed for authenticated users.
+If you want to share your work with others not having an account here then you can just request making a given url publicly available.
+On the server this is done by simply putting a new line to `/home/gollum/wiki/public.txt`.

 ### Creating a New Account
 A new account can be created by adding a new entry to `/home/gollum/wiki/users.yml`.
 The password there is encrypted using sha1sum.